abinit/abipy/docs/workflows.rst

 We first discuss how to configure AbiPy on a personal computer and then we look at the more complicated case in which the calculation must be submitted to a queue.

+.. _task_manager_personal_computer:

 -----------------------------------
 TaskManager for a personal computer
 -----------------------------------

 Let's start from the simplest case i.e. a personal computer in which we can execute applications directly from the shell (``qtype: shell``).
-In this case, the configuration file is relatively easy because we can execute Abinit directly without having to generate and submit a script to the resource manager.
+In this case, the configuration file is relatively easy because we can run Abinit directly without having to generate and submit a script to the resource manager.
 In its simplest form, the ``manager.yml`` file consists of a list of ``qadapters``: